 What does this Train the Trainer Program provide?

 The Train the Trainer Program includes the curriculum from Monday until Friday according the course agenda.
 The Train the Trainer Program starts on Monday with a short introductory meeting at 8:15 am.
 On Tuesday, Wednesday, and Friday we will have a short review/discussion meeting after the course.
 On Thursday evening we will have an additional meeting and dinner for all participants of this TtT program.
-On Friday, it finishes with a short review at the end (16:30-17:00).
+On Friday, we will wrap up with a short review at the end (16:30-17:00).

 How to register?